 QUIZ: Which Side Of Jane Jacobs Are You?

 But Jacobs was also a remarkably rounded writer and thinker.
 She first built her reputation as a journalist, freelancing for the New York Herald Tribune and other local publications.
 Her first book, The Death and Life of Great American Cities, is now recognized as a seminal work for the type of community-based urban planning that’s taught today.
-And later in her career she was a prolific writer on regional economics.
+And she was a prolific writer on regional economics later in her career.